 Members can only appoint more than one proxy where each proxy is appointed to exercise rights attached to different shares.
 Members cannot appoint more than one proxy to exercise the rights attached to the same share(s).
-If a member wishes to appoint more than one proxy, they should contact the Registrar at Link Group, Central Square, 29 Wellington Street, Leeds LS1 4DL, by emailing shareholderenquiries@linkgroup.co.uk or by telephone on 0371 664 0300 if calling from the United Kingdom, or +44 (0) 371 664 0300 if calling from outside the United Kingdom.
-Calls are charged at the standard geographical rate and will vary by provider.
-Calls outside the United Kingdom will be charged at the applicable international rate.
+If a member wishes to appoint more than one proxy, they should contact the Registrar at Group MUFG Corporate Markets, PXS 1, Central Square, 29 Wellington Street, Leeds LS1 4DL, via email at shareholderenquiries@cm.mpms.mufg.com or by telephone on 0371 664 0391 if calling from the United Kingdom, or +44(0)371 664 0391 if calling from the United Kingdom, or +44(0)371 664 0391 if calling from the United Kingdom will be charged at the applicable international rate.
 Lines are open between 9.00 a.m. - 5.30 p.m.
 (London time) Monday to Friday excluding public holidays in England and Wales.